San Antonio Community Resource Directory

 • Connecting underserved populations to health care services and resources.

-• Providing informal counseling, support, and follow-up home visits for patients/patients.
+• Providing informal counseling, support, and follow-up home visits for patients/clients.

 OTS manages the college's technology infrastructure and offers a wide range of services to assist members of faculty, staff and students with their technical needs.